zichengliao/zuics101-fa17/lectures/lec02/notes.md

 expressions are evaluated to produce a new value (3*5, 23-100) expressions can be very complicated (3+8*5+4-7/100)

-order of operations matters!
+» Do spaces matter?

 1+1*2?
 a.
 4
 b.
 3
 c.
 None of the above

+» order of operations matters!

 ---

-not always intuitive—when in doubt, use parentheses!

 Evaluate this expression:
     23 + 6 / 2 - 4